Dynamics of learning to integrate in linear recurrent neural networks: Learning an oscillator

-The resulting effective loss depends non-trivially on the eigendecomposition of the two-dimensional effective weights.
-Specifically, the complex eigenvalues of the effective weight matrix (appearing in the exponential of the second line of~\eqref{E:reduced1}) determine the frequency and damping of the network's oscillatory modes, which must align with the target $\omega_{\star}$ and $c_{\star}$.
-It is straightforward to simulate the learning dynamics of our effective model and compare it to empirical data.
-In Figure~\ref{fig:complex_target}, we plot the loss dynamics and hidden weight eigenvalues of an empirical $N$ neuron system and compare this to the dynamics of our effective two-dimensional system.
-Despite the simplicity of the effective model, it captures the key features of the learning dynamics observed in the full network.
-The $N$ neuron system is prepared with two outlier eigenvalues outside of the bulk to avoid interference (see Appendix \ref{app:rich_oscillator} for a detailed discussion).
+It is then straightforward to simulate the learning dynamics of our effective two-neuron model and compare it to an $N$-neuron network (Figure~\ref{fig:complex_target}).
 The dynamics of the $N$ neuron system reveal that the bulk eigenvalues are effectively unchanged, but the outliers follow a complicated dynamics as they approach their final values $\lambda_\star= 1-c_\star \pm i \omega_\star$.
 These outlier eigenvalues correspond to the emergent oscillatory mode that the network learns to match the target filter.
 The complicated dynamics of these eigenvalues is quantitatively reproduced by our effective model.
-The close agreement between the effective model and the full network underscores the power of reduced-dimensional analyses in understanding how RNNs learn to represent and process temporal information with complex structures.
-The network can also lazily learn to match the oscillatory filter much as it lazily learned to integrate; we illustrate this in Figure \ref{fig:lazy_oscillator_supp}.
+The close agreement between the effective model and the full network underscores the power of reduced-dimensional analyses when learning tasks with effectively low dimensional structure.
+When the outliers are sufficiently far from the bulk, the dynamics are well captured by the two-dimensional RNN.